 9. Which countries have designated seafarers as key workers?

-As of mid-June 2020, these are: Bahamas, Barbados, Brazil, Canada, Chile, France, Gabon, Georgia, Germany, Ghana, Hong Kong (China), Islamic Republic of Iran, Japan, Liberia, Moldova, Montenegro, New Zealand, Nigeria, Norway, Panama, Philippines, Republic of Korea, Romania, Singapore, South Africa, Spain, Thailand, the United Arab Emirates and the United Kingdom.
+As of mid-August 2020, the following countries have designated seafarers as key workers: Azerbaijan, Bahamas, Barbados, Belgium, Brazil, Canada, Chile, Cyprus, Denmark, France, Gabon, Georgia, Germany, Ghana, Greece, Hong Kong (China), Indonesia, Islamic Republic of Iran, Jamaica, Japan, Kenya, Liberia, Marshall Islands, Moldova, Montenegro, Netherlands, New Zealand, Nigeria, Norway, Panama, Philippines, Republic of Korea, Romania, Saudi Arabia, Singapore, South Africa, Spain, Sweden, Thailand, the United Arab Emirates, the United Kingdom and the United States of America.

 However, the situation remains complex and difficulties are still reported.
 In some cases, the key worker designation may only apply to nationals of a particular country and restrictions still apply to seafarers from other countries - leaving foreign crew unable to transit through that country for repatriation.